lucasruy/next-boilerplate/README.md

 - `dev`: runs your application on `localhost:3000`
 - `build`: creates the production build version
 - `start`: starts a simple server with the build production code
+- `component:new`: create a new component following the structure proposed by boilerplate
 - `lint`: runs the linter in all components and pages
 - `test`: runs jest to test all components and pages
 - `test:watch`: runs jest in watch mode
+- `test:ci`: runs jest in CI mode
 - `storybook`: runs storybook on `localhost:6006`
-- `build-storybook`: create the build version of storybook
+- `storybook:build`: create the build version of storybook

 ## Learn More